Automattic/jetpack/projects/plugins/jetpack/readme.txt

 - Fix unresponsive Simple Payment block.
 - Jetpack: Fix performance issues by not calling useAnalytics hook for all paragraphs.
 - Newsletter: If site has no plan, downgrade post access to subscribers-only.
+- Prevent a PHP Warning when accessing inner blocks on cart and checkout pages.
 - Prevent issue on jetpack proxy when tier is added.
 - Require login on wpcom for paid content access without cookie or token.
 - Respect the user's view setting when wpcom_admin_interface is wp-admin.